graezykev/dev-container/part-4.md

 ![remote machine and terminal](./images/part-4/tunnel-connected.png)

+At this point, we have only connected to this remote machine, next step we're going to use this remote machine to clone codes and build Dev container on top of it so as to enjoy the truely unify dev environment.

 ### Clone your Project

-Clone your project to a folder.
+Clone your project (which has a `.devcontainer` folder and its configurations).
 You can use my project for testing.

 ```sh
 git clone -b part-4-remote-dev https://github.com/graezykev/dev-container.git